Walter Wang: Philanthropy

+Academic contributions

-Walter and Shirley Wang established an endowment at University of California - Los Angeles (UCLA), Shirley Wang's alma mater, to support students from middle-income families and have given scholarships in chemistry and biochemistry to students, graduate students, middle-income students, fellowships, and study abroad programs.
+In 2017, Walter and Shirley Wang established an endowment at University of California - Los Angeles (UCLA), Shirley Wang's alma mater, to support students from middle-income families and have given scholarships in chemistry and biochemistry to students, graduate students, middle-income students, fellowships, and study abroad programs.
 The Wangs have also endowed a chair for Asian American Studies and a chair for Medicinal Discovery at UCLA.
-The couple also funded Wang Hall at Harvard Westlake School in Los Angeles, California, and provided the lead donation for the renovation of the Harvard Westlake Humanities and Art Building.

 At UCLA, they endowed the first academic chair on U.S.-China relations and Chinese American studies in the United States.

-In the interest of Chinese-U.S. relations, the Wangs funded six staff positions at Asian Americans Advancing Justice, Los Angeles to help provide legal services to immigrant survivors of domestic violence.
-Likewise, the Wangs funded three documentaries on Chinese-American history and pressing social issues in China, where they also strongly support AIDS-prevention campaigns.
-The documentary The Blood of Yingzhou District, which focuses on the AIDS epidemic in China, won the 2007 Academy Award for Best Documentary (Short Subject).
-A second film, The Warriors of Qiugang, which was nominated for an Academy Award for Best Documentary (Short Subject) in 2010, propelled the Chinese government to invest the American equivalent of $30 million to clean up the toxic waste around the waterway where the film takes place.
-The Wangs are the most prominent sponsors of the Emmy-nominated PBS documentary Becoming American: The Chinese Experience by [Bill Moyers].
-The three-part, six-hour documentary examines immigration, citizenship, and the Chinese-American experience.
+The couple also funded Wang Hall at Harvard Westlake School in Los Angeles, California, and provided the lead donation for the renovation of the Harvard-Westlake School Humanities and Art Building.

+In 2023, Walter and Shirley Wang donated $2.5 million to help increase support for Columbia University's Yellow Ribbon Program, which now meets 100 percent of student veterans’ tuition and fees.
+It was described by the university president as “the single most significant gift dedicated to student veterans that this institution has ever received.”

+Medical contributions

+Together, the Wangs established an endowed chair at the Cedar Sinai Medical Center for Pediatric Surgery, both to fund novel research in pediatric surgery and to assist underprivileged children in need of surgery.

 In the wake of the COVID-19 global pandemic, JM Eagle and Plastpro, Inc. also donated surgical masks to Ohio facilities local to the Plastpro, Inc. factory.
-Walter and Shirley Wang donated $1 million to the Mayor's Fund of Los Angeles, in addition to supplies for face shields intended for use at Cedars Sinai Medical Center and the Innovation Lab at UCLA.
+The Walter and Shirley Wang donated $1 million to the Mayor's Fund of Los Angeles, in addition to supplies for face shields intended for use at Cedars Sinai Medical Center and the Innovation Lab at UCLA.